Chrysler Pacifica Extended Warranty: Cost, Coverage & Plans

 Also, our quotes were for a well-equipped V-6 model.
 If you have a top-trim Pacifica Pinnacle, you might end up paying more for a warranty since your vehicle has more optional equipment to cover.
 Plus, as models age, the cost of extended warranty coverage can rise as well.

-» LEARN: How much does an extended car warranty cost?
+How to buy an extended warranty

 Is a Pacifica extended warranty worth it?